Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \ours, a cluster-level visual instruction tuning data selection for efficient finetuning of Large Vision-Language Models.
-We demonstrate that clustering based on inner activations from a small model can represent visual-linguistic concept-skill compositions shared among diverse tasks in visual instruction tuning datasets.
+In this paper, we introduce \ours, a cluster-level data selection technique for efficient visual instruction tuning of Large Vision-Language Models.
+We demonstrate that clustering based on internal activations from a small model can represent visual-linguistic concept-skill compositions shared among diverse tasks in visual instruction tuning datasets.
 Additionally, our empirical investigation validates a strong positive correlation between cosine similarity and transferability among clusters.
 Based on the transferability and density of clusters, \ours selects more samples from more transferable and less dense clusters to enhance training efficacy, while preserving the diversity of concept-skill compositions within the coreset to ensure better model generalization ability.
 Comprehensive experiments on the LLaVA-1.5 and Vision-Flan datasets demonstrate that our method outperforms baselines across several benchmarks with the lowest data selection cost, showcasing its effectiveness and efficiency.
+The success of \ours suggests redundancy in popular VIT datasets and underscores the importance of a thorough understanding of data in training LVLMs.